-- SW3 received the broadcast and forwards to connected Access port on Vlan 10.
+- SW3 received the broadcast and forwards to a connected Access port on Vlan 10.

 - SW4 received the broadcast on trunk port but does not forward to access port since no access port with Vlan 10 membership.

-Once VTP pruning is enabled, the broadcast on Vlan 10 from SW2 is forwarded to SW1 however, it is not relayed to all trunk ports .
-Seeing that no Access port membership is there on SW4, the Broadcast of Vlan 10 is only relayed to trunk port of SW3 and not towards SW4.
+Once it is enabled, the broadcast on Vlan 10 from SW2 is forwarded to SW1 however, it is not relayed to all trunk ports.
+Seeing that no Access port membership is there on SW4, the Broadcast of Vlan pruning is only relayed to trunk port of SW3 and not towards SW4.

 In the Nutshell, VTP pruning saves the bandwidth and unnecessary flooding of links by not sending broadcast / unknown unicast traffic out of interfaces not required.